Updated: Sep 14

-6 Lawyer SEO Tips For Image Search
+6 Lawyer SEO Tips For To Rank On Image Search Results

 Google Images finds relevant images based on file names, captions, and alt text.
 Crawlers rely on the information you provide because Google can't tell what's in the image.
 Despite the seemingly limited options to optimize images, Google still has comprehensive ranking factors that dictate how high up the SERPs an image can be.